Event Horizon is in and out, a Lovecraftian movie. Unfortunately, the cosmic horror in it is all too fleeting and shallow.

 All better-known Lovecraftian elements are there.
 A deserted and spooky stage.
 A looming cosmic horror.
 A slow descent into the mountains, or should I say, depths of madness.

 There is, of course, also the gore.
-The fleeting scenes of, I’m sure many fans have meticulously examined over the years.
+The fleeting scenes of which, I’m sure many fans have meticulously examined over the years.

-Having finally gotten down to watching this space-horror flick on Netflix, though, I have to say I’m disappointed.
-The movie Having finally gotten down to watching this 90s space-horror flick on Netflix, though, I have to say I’m disappointed.
+Having finally gotten down to watching this 90s space-horror flick on Netflix, though, I have to say I’m disappointed.
 The movie is certainly not short on ambiance, and Sam Neill’s promises of transcendental suffering fulfil check every tick on the requisite checklist.
-Outside of these, however, Event Horizon is simply not too intense.
+Outside of these, however, Event Horizon is simply not intense.
 By the end of the first third, you have a clear idea of what’s happening, or what’s going to happen.
 None of the kills are particularly imaginative too, put it that way.

 Check out my other snappy movie reviews!